mrismanaziz/Reforestation/README.md

-## Two guys walked into a bar, the third one ducked.
+## What did the Dorito farmer say to the other Dorito farmer?
+Cool Ranch!